How is your business handling the given COVID-19 crisis we are in today? SAP Resiliency Factors may be critical.

 It says: “Nearly one-third of midsize manufacturing businesses cited the inability to adapt to a rapidly changing marketplace (30%) and lack of coordination between departments (31%) as among the top challenges contributing to meeting their organizations’ strategic priorities.”

-These stats are certainly interesting given the COVID-19 crisis we are in today.
+These stats are certainly interesting given the COVID-19 crisis we are in today, but that doesn’t mean that resiliency factors have nothing to do with it.

 When the lockdown was announced across nations, we saw panic buying almost everywhere.
 This disrupted the supply chain completely, resulting in a deadlock for midsized manufacturers.